 Only four individuals in Big West history collected Coach of the Year accolades three years in a row, and Temple earned a spot on this exclusive list in 2015 — a season that included an impressive third-place performance at the NCAA South Bend Regional, which punched the Aggies' ticket to the NCAA Championship.
 It was this event that cemented UC Davis' reputations as one of the most successful — from an academic and athletic standpoint — programs in the nation.

 Thanks to Temple's influence, UC Davis women's golf won six Big West championships and boasts an honor roll that ranks among the best in the nation with four All-American scholars, three All-Americans, seven Big West Players of the Year and five Big West Freshmen of the Year throughout its brief history at the Division I level.

 Temple, a former all-region player for the Golden Bears during her senior season in 2004, was an assistant coach at her alma mater from 2008-12.
-She played three years at Cal after transferring from the University of Wisconsin following her freshman season.
+She played three years at Cal after transferring from Wisconsin following her freshman season.

-Temple enjoyed an oustanding amateur career, qualifying four times for the U.S. Women's Amateur Championship (2000-02, '04) including advancing to the quarterfinals in her first trip.
+She also enjoyed an oustanding amateur career, qualifying four times for the U.S. Women's Amateur Championship (2000-02, '04), which included a berth in the quarterfinals in her first trip.
 Another highlight was her third-place showing at the 2004 Canadian Women's Amateur Championship.

 Temple earned her undergraduate degree from Cal in 2004.